-Both governmental and consumer focus is increasingly on the health benefits of avoiding excess sugar intake.
+Governments and consumers are increasingly focusing on the health benefits of avoiding excess sugar intake.
 The World Health Organization indicated that only 10% of a person's energy intake should come from sugars, which translates to 50 g/day on average.
 Sugar is believed to be the leading factor responsible for the increased prevalence of non-communicable diseases, such as obesity and Type 2 diabetes.
 Governments and food and beverage companies world-wide continue to implement steps to address excess sugar intake, including the adoption and use of natural sweeteners.